Welcome to Second Exodus!

 Second Exodus, a Catholic apostolate faithful to the Magisterium.

 St. Augustine began his Confessions, “You have formed us for yourself, and our hearts are restless till they find rest in you.”

 God would never come to his people through two separate religions that disagree on the most crucial point of all.
 There is only one continuing revelation § 839, called Jewish when it was the religion of the Judean people, and Catholic when it was opened to all the world.
 God changed the names of Abram Gen 17:5, Sarai Gen 17:15, Jacob Gen 32:28 and Simon Mt 16:18 when their relationship to him changed.
 As he promised Is 62:2, he has changed the name of his community of faith.
-Rabbi Yeshua came to fulfill, to complete the Old Covenant, which remains an everlasting part of salvation history.
+Rabbi Yeshua came to fulfill the Old Covenant Mt 5:17, which remains an everlasting part of salvation history.
 More about continuity.
 And much more about Rabbi Yeshua.

 Second Exodus seeks to help all Israel discover God’s Mashiakh.
 It is directed to Catholics who would like to know more about the Church’s Jewish origins, and Catholics who may someday encounter an inquiring Jew.
 If an inquiring Jew approaches a Catholic and asks about the Church, and the Catholic knows how to explain it as the synagogue transformed by God's Mashiakh, both may have a part in The Glory to Come.